BTU Calculator

 What Exactly Is a BTU?

 A British Thermal Unit, or BTU, is a standard unit of energy measurement used throughout the HVAC industry.
 Specifically, one BTU is the amount of heat energy required to raise the temperature of one pound of water by one degree Fahrenheit at sea level.
-While the metric system uses watts and joules, the HVAC industry in North America has standardized on BTUs because they provide an intuitive way to compare heating and cooling equipment capacity.
+While the metric system uses watts and joules, the HVAC industry in North America has standardized on BTUs because they provide an way to compare heating and cooling equipment capacity.

 When you see an air conditioner rated at 12,000 BTU/hr, it means the unit can remove 12,000 BTUs of heat energy from your room every hour.
 For heating equipment, a 60,000 BTU furnace can produce 60,000 BTUs of heat energy per hour.
 The relationship between BTUs and tons is straightforward: one ton of cooling capacity equals 12,000 BTU/hr.
 This terminology dates back to the amount of energy needed to melt one ton of ice in 24 hours.